conventional-changelog/conventional-changelog/README.md

 - Everything internally or externally is pluggable.
 - High performant.
 It doesn't spawn any extra child process to fetch data.
 - Intelligently setup defaults but you can still modify them to your needs.
 - Fully configurable.
-There are several presets that you can use if you just want to use the same conventions.
+There are [many presets](presets) that you can use if you just want to use the same conventions.
 But it is also possible to configure if you want to go down to the nth degree.
 - Ignoring reverted commits, templating with [handlebars.js](https://github.com/wycats/handlebars.js) and links to references, etc. Open an [issue](../../issues/new) if you want more reasonable features.
 - A lot of tests and actively maintained.